 Indeed ironically just as the first two favourable communications had come from Australia, equally my most vocal critic likewise happened to be an "outspoken" Aussie.

 However in a strange way, I didn't really mind criticism.
 In fact I always welcomed the opportunity to answer it through detailed replies.
 Initially I felt that by showing a willingness to directly face criticism, that I could win over the "detractors"and thereby further promote my ideas.
 However I soon discovered that this was a vain expectation.
 The way I would see it now is that we all have different personalities and background experience that heavily influence the manner we approach issues.
-So it is often simply the case that one's ideas will resonate readily with one intelligent contributor while equally be found off putting by an another equally intelligent contributor.
+So it is often simply the case that one's ideas will resonate readily with one intelligent contributor while equally being found off-putting by an another equally intelligent contributor.
 So in the market of ideas, one is always likely to win some and lose some!

 During the day I was working in the local "real" world, lecturing to business students in the Dublin Institute of Technology.
 Then in the evenings - and small hours of the morning - I would be intensely engaged in this global "virtual" world, elaborating on those notions about which I felt most passionate.